Share Your Life Story

 Close your eyes and immerse yourself in memory joggers such as favourite objects, music from the time you’re writing about, foods you ate, perfumes you wore, memorabilia, clothes, jewellery, books, TV programs and films.

-When you look at photos, notice the looks on peoples’ faces, where they stand in relation to each other, what they are wearing, whether they wear hats, gloves or scarves.
+When you look at photos, notice the looks on peoples’ faces, where they stand in relation to each other, what they are wearing, and whether they wear hats, gloves or scarves.
 All these details help bring a person’s distinctive personality to life.

 Even smells can whizz back memories of your childhood.
 Still today, I can’t smell freshly baked bread without remembering the time I first baked bread with my grandmother.